For RFC Florida, we will soon be adding all the NEW SPEAKER info below. For now, get a glimpse at what we have in store for you in March.

 Whole Life Buying Club and Some Small Farm

 When John couldn’t easily get the foods he needed, he didn’t give up.
 Instead he built an alternative to the industrial food distribution system – the Whole Life Buying Club.
-He is a well known homesteader and farmer, and author of five books, including the Food Club and Co-op Handbook and the Frugal Homesteader Handbook.
+He is a well known homesteader and farmer, and author of five books, including the Food Club and Co-op Handbook, The Elderberry Book, and the Frugal Homesteader Handbook.

 Congressman Thomas Massie